THE AFFILIATE MARKETING PRIMER

 Whether you start with a dynamite website concept...
 Restructure an existing web venture to take full advantage of the best targeting of a promising market...
 Or create an alluring website around the product or service that you wish to be the basis for your affiliate program...
 The first step to a successful affiliate program is a successful product/marketing plan. ...See the next section, "START AN AFFILIATE PROGRAM AFTER YOU KNOW YOU CAN SELL IT".

 The primer section "The Anatomy of an Affiliate Marketing Program" will have prepared you for the types of immediate decisions you'll have to make about how you want a program set up.
+(If you haven't read that, from the affiliate's point of view, you'll want to do so round about now.)

 Then, you'll want to give thought to the points made in the section "How To Select the Best Affiliate Programs"...
 Because you want yours to be good! - and there you can see what types of features prospective affiliates are desirous of.